-A greatly improved understanding of the dynamic behavior of salinity of soil solutions is now possible due to the recent installation of a Soil Salinity Monitoring Station at Dubai.
-Hourly data logging of soil salinity and temperature using soil salinity sensors connected to a “Smart Interface” enables direct and dynamic monitoring of soil salinity EC in units of dS/m corrected to 25°C. This system was installed, and training in operation and data interpretation was carried by Dr Peter Cull from ICT International; an Australian company which specializes in soil moisture, salinity and plant water use monitoring instrumentation.
+A greatly improved understanding of the dynamic behaviour of salinity of soil solutions is now possible due to the recent installation of a Soil Salinity Monitoring Station at Dubai.
+Hourly data logging of soil salinity and temperature using soil salinity sensors connected to a “Smart Interface” enables direct and dynamic monitoring of soil salinity EC in units of dS/m corrected to 25°C. This system was installed, and training in operation and data interpretation was carried by Dr Peter Cull from ICT International; an Australian company which specialises in soil moisture, salinity and plant water use monitoring instrumentation.

 Each salinity sensor is fitted with an external Smart Interface that includes an integrated microprocessor.
 This interface contains all the required information to allow autonomous operation of the sensor, including power requirements and logging interval.
 The Smart Interface resolution is 16 Bit offering highly precise and accurate recording of the salinity sensor.